conbu/conbu_weathermap/README.md

 configuration and continues to operate.
 Once error occurs on periodic data upadte, such as 404 return from server or invalid JSON data, periodical operation will stop.
+Data from specified URL are taken as raw read value (cumulative) but not network bandwidth like in bps.

 Also, user script can call 'SetLoadData' function with one hash to update.